imnmo/java-learnings/AdvicesIreceived.md

 1. Coursera java track - *reason not so motivating excercise*
 2. Coursera Big Data track - *utterly BS*
 3. Udacity Android  - *Very good, but mostly can be done as side way course, not as main course*

+### Understandings about me ####
+1. after doing anything(for about 12-14 hours), I feel refreshed to work more- rather than consistently working(day-in-day out).
+2. I need inspirations buddy- always and I move by it
+3.